Module: 1.3.3 The Role of the Staff in Behavior Guidance

 To gain greater confidence in guiding behavior, staff must look at their personal actions and reactions to the behaviors of the children and youth with whom they work.
 This helps build social-emotional skills in both staff and children and youth.

 This module was revised in 2016 to incorporate social-emotional learning and Quality Standards for Expanded Learning in California and revised in 2019 to incorporate language to support mental health and wellness.

 In this training participants will:

-- Learn to use effective behavior guidance strategies
+- Learn to use behavior guidance strategies at the appropriate time

 Participants will consider how their own behavior and reactions influence and contribute to the behaviors of the children and youth they work with.

 Participants react to scenarios to reveal their personal behavior triggers when working with children and youth.
 Participants will also examine expected behaviors at different developmental stages, which will prepare staff to address appropriate implementation of behavior guidance strategies.